Cookies on this website

 My academic background allowed me to gather some varied experiences: I graduated in Journalism, followed by a specialisation in Scientific Journalism.
 After that, I felt I needed to understand scientific methods and rationale more deeply, so I obtained a Master’s Degree in Health Sciences, in a Medical School, with a case-control study on vaccination adherence.
 Years later, I got my PhD in Evidence-Based Health, with a study on health information for laypeople (the translation of the DISCERN tool).
 During my PhD, I volunteered for Cochrane for four years, coordinating translations and editing plain language summaries.

 Meanwhile, I led my consultancy firm in text-editing, books production and medical writing, working for individual researchers or research teams in public, private, large and small academic and professional associations.
-I helped them to publish their research reports, books, conference presentations.
-I also led the Permanent History Commission of the Brazilian Society for Orthopaedics and Traumatology (SBOT), curating and preserving 100-old historical documents and writing historical books.
+I help them to publish their research reports, books, conference presentations.
+My consultancy allowed me to have some interesting experiences.
+For example, I led the Permanent History Commission of the Brazilian Society for Orthopaedics and Traumatology (SBOT), curating and preserving 100-old historical documents and writing historical books on the specialty in Brazil.
 I still keep connections with Brazil and have been worked for the Ministry of Health on plain language summaries and systematic reviews.
 I worked on an evidence-informed policymaking competency profile for the Brazilian Health System as well.

-At the UK EQUATOR Centre, in Centre of Statistics in Medicine (CSM), I participate in several research projects at the same time, collaborating with design, data collection and interpretation.
+In 2018, I joined the the UK EQUATOR Centre team, in Centre of Statistics in Medicine (CSM), and moved with my family to Oxford.
+Here, I participate in several research projects at the same time, collaborating with design, data collection and interpretation.
 These projects work on evaluating the quality of reporting of biomedical research and creating and testing tools to improve them.
-I am also involved in the development of reporting guidelines, such as ACCORD (ACurate Consensus Reporting Document) and AGREE-S (a tool for evaluating the completeness of reporting of clinical practice guidelines for surgical interventions) as well as TRIPOD-AI (TRIPOD-artificial intelligence).
+I am collaborate with the development of several reporting guidelines, such as ACCORD (ACurate Consensus Reporting Document), AGREE-S (a tool for evaluating the completeness of reporting of clinical practice guidelines for surgical interventions), as well as TRIPOD-AI (TRIPOD-artificial intelligence).

 I am also proud to be part of RROx (Reproducible Research Oxford), as one of the five UKRN Local Network Leads (LNLs).
 Our work in RROx is to champion and support open and transparent research practices across the university — basically promoting reproducibility in research.
 Which we do in part with good reporting, but also many other open science practices that I learn and teach every day.

-Because yes, besides working on research (and thinking a lot about it), I teach at various courses held by the UK EQUATOR Centre, CSM, and NDORMS for the University of Oxford early career researchers and international students.
-The training is aimed at researchers and clinicians willing to improve their skills in communicating their studies methods and results.
-The flagship of these courses is the UK EQUATOR Centre Publication School, running a few times per year.
-We also produce shorter and bespoke training for the whole Medical Sciences Division, Oxford University Hospitals (OUH) Trust, Oxford Clinical Academic Graduate School (OUCAGS) and other partner institutions and conferences.
+Because yes, besides working on research (and thinking a lot about it), I teach at various courses for early career researchers in Oxford and international students.
+The training is aimed at researchers and clinicians willing to improve their skills in communicating their studies methods and results, which is applicable for research articles, protocols, and grant proposals.
+The courses are organised in the University of Oxford on behalf of the Centre for Statistics in Medicine (CSM), the Medical Sciences Division (MSD), NDORMS, Oxford University Hospitals (OUH) Trust, Oxford Clinical Academic Graduate School (OUCAGS), and of course the UK EQUATOR Centre, as well as other partner institutions and conferences.

 I hope that my work contributes to improving the quality of overall research reporting in health, both by meta-analysing it and helping researchers increase their awareness about reporting quality and skills.